“In Australia regulation of the environment occurs at national, state/territory and local levels of government.”

 National environment protection measures

-NEPMs can take the form of standards (which are mandatory), goals, guidelines or protocols (which are not).
-They address matters including ambient air quality and marine pollution, noise emissions and environmental impacts associated with hazardous waste.
+NEPMs can take the form of standards (which are mandatory), or goals, guidelines and protocols (which are not).
+These may be regulatory or non-regulatory.
+They address matters including ambient air quality, marine pollution, noise emissions and environmental impacts associated with hazardous waste.

 States and territories government level

-At varying levels of complexity, each of the states has laws regulating discharges of pollutants to air, water and land, waste management and the emission of noise.
-Each state has its own Environment Protection Authority or similar authority to administer and enforce its environmental laws.
+At varying levels of complexity, each of the States have laws regulating discharges of pollutants to air, water and land, waste management and the emission of noise.
+Each State has its own Environment Protection Authority or similar authority to administer and enforce its environmental laws.

 Development control and planning legislation is regulated at both state and territory levels as well